RobBBQ/RobBBQ.github.io/_posts/2021-02-05-RForkner-CreditOne-Portfolio.md

-#### Now that we have the formatting done, we can see that the data include the following information:
+#### Now that we have the data importing done, we can see that the data include the following information:
 * LIMIT_BAL: Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.
 * SEX: male / female
 * EDUCATION: graduate school; university; high school; others).